olvlvl/symfony-dependency-injection-proxy/README.md

 }
 ```

-Now imagine we're using [Monolog](https://github.com/Seldaek/monolog) as a logger, and we have an expansive stream to
+Imagine we're using [Monolog](https://github.com/Seldaek/monolog) as logger, and we have an expansive stream to set up.
-setup.
-Why waste time building that logger for every request when it's seldom used?
-That's when we mark our service as
+Why waste time building the logger for every request when it's seldom used?
+That's when we mark our service as _lazy_.
-_lazy_.

 The following example demonstrates how we can mark our `Psr\Log\LoggerInterface` service as lazy (we could use PHP code
 or XML just the same):

 ```yaml
 services:
   Psr\Log\LoggerInterface:
     class: Monolog\Logger
     lazy: true